-If you aren’t familiar with a vegetable club or a Community Supported Agriculture (CSA) Crop Share, it’s a wonderful opportunity to buy fresh produce/vegetables and support local farmers.
-Here are the basics: a farmer offers a certain number of “shares” to the public.
+Not familiar with a vegetable club or a Community Supported Agriculture (CSA) Crop Share?
+It’s a wonderful opportunity to buy fresh produce, and support local farmers.
+It works like this: a farmer offers a certain number of “shares” to the public.
 Typically the share consists of a box of vegetables.
-Interested parties purchase a share and in return receive a selection of seasonal produce each week throughout the farming season.
+Interested parties purchase a “share.”
+Your share includes a selection of seasonal produce each week.
+Our club farming season lasts about 20 weeks.
+The Acadian Family Farm’s grow season runs April through August.

-For us, the club lasts about 20 weeks and runs April thru August.
-At Acadian, all the produce and vegetables are grown on the farm without pesticides, chemicals, or GMO seeds.
-Not all clubs/shares offer organic or natural products, so if you are interested in that, you will need to inquire.
-By committing to the program, farmers have a market for their crops.
-Members benefit by knowing exactly where their food is produced and receiving vegetables straight from the field.
-If you are interested in finding a CSA or Veggie Club in your area, you can visit Local Harvest, http://www.localharvest.org/csa/
+Acadian grows all the produce and vegetables on the farm, without pesticides, chemicals, or GMO seeds.
+Not all crop shares offer organic or natural products.
+Want organic vegetables?
+You need to inquire with the grower.
+The program creates a market for the framer’s crops.
+What’s special about it?
+Members know exactly where their food is produced.
+More importantly, you receive vegetables straight from the field!
+Interested in finding a CSA or Veggie Club in your area?
+Visit Local Harvest, http://www.localharvest.org/csa/

-So after picking up veggies for a few weeks, I find myself with a overabundance of carrots.
-Carrots last for a while in the refrigerator, but I wanted to try something different.
+Our veggie harvest included lots of carrots.
+Carrots are great, but what do you do when you have an over abundance?
+Carrots last a long time in the refrigerator.
+We love adding carrots to salads, slaws, carrot cake.
+But I wanted to try something different.
 My family LOVES homemade pickles.
-So, I thought quick pickled carrots and cucumbers would be great.
+I thought quick pickled carrots and cucumbers would be great.
 This recipe is super simple and nearly impossible to mess up.
-The pickles are great alone as a snack, in a salad, on a sandwich, served with rice, etc. Enjoy!
+The pickles are great: alone as a snack, in a salad, on a sandwich, served with rice, etc. Enjoy!

 Here is the recipe.